 There’s only a second before those eyes might move on though, so to drive reach and views it’s crucial you make those first few seconds of a video irresistible.
 Some well-animated vector art or a punchy message might be just what it takes to make someone stop in their tracks and watch the full video.

 Just don’t forget to squeeze your brand name and logo into those first few seconds too – consumers are 23% more likely to remember a brand if their name appears in the opening of a video.

 Although a video shouldn’t be completely silent, it’s important to create content which is as engaging when muted as it is with the sound on.
 Many of us check social media in cafes, on our lunch break or sneakily at our desks (not us of course!) – and not everyone wants to be playing loud audio for others to hear.

 In fact, 69% of people watch video without sound in public places, and according to the same study 80% are more likely to watch an entire video if captions are available.

 Adding closed captions and making your video as visual as possible are the best ways to make the most out of soundless content – don’t just have someone speaking to the camera for 20 seconds!

 3 – Create for social

-Just as you would for any other piece of marketing content, if your video marketing is going to span a range of social channels, you need to create a video for each specific channel.
+Just as you would for any other piece of marketing content, if your social media video marketing is going to span a range of channels, you need to create a video for each specific channel.

 Whether you publish on Facebook, Instagram, YouTube, Twitter or any other social channel, each platform has different video sizing criteria which must be met, and channel makes a huge difference to the length of content you publish too.
 YouTube generates most engagement when videos are 10 minutes plus, while Snapchat scrollers like short snappy videos between 3 and 5 seconds!
 You can read more about optimum video lengths by channel here.